vmware/terraform-provider-tanzu-mission-control/README.md

 # Troubleshooting

 ## Executions of a different version of the provider
-Terraform will always look for the latest version of the provided and will use it even if you have just built a previous version.
+Terraform will always look for the latest version of the provider and will use it even if you have just built a previous version.
 Terraform caches all known builds/versions in the cache folder located in ```~/.terraform.d``` folder.

 Delete ```~/.terraform.d/plugins/vmware``` folder to remove all cached versions of the plugin